 Note: Canada, the United States and Mexico signed a revamped North American free trade agreement on November 30, 2018.
 Under the new agreement, known as the Canada-United States-Mexico Agreement (CUSMA), eligible U.S. and Mexican nationals will retain access to facilitated Canadian work permits under the same terms as the North American Free Trade Agreement (NAFTA).
 Please monitor this page for updates.

-A NAFTA Trader is defined as someone who has the intention and ability to engage in substantial trade of goods or services between Canada and their country of citizenship.
+A CUSMA Trader is defined as someone who has the intention and ability to engage in substantial trade of goods or services between Canada and their country of citizenship.

-- The employing company must also be of either American or Mexican nationality (a majority of the company must be owned by persons of American or Mexican citizenship);
+- Employed by an American or Mexican company (the majority of the company must be owned by persons of American or Mexican citizenship); and

-In order to be engaged in “substantial trade”, a NAFTA Trader’s company must demonstrate that over 50 percent of their international trade is done between Canada and their country of citizenship.
-This can either be determined through the value of the transactions, or the volume being traded.
-Additionally, a NAFTA Trader would not qualify for the exemption if they are seeking to establish new trade deals; their company must already be doing business in Canada.
+“Substantial trade”, means that over 50% of the company’s international trade is done between Canada and the company’s country of citizenship.
+The percentage of the trade can be established by looking at either the total value amount of international transactions or the volume being traded.
+Additionally, a business person would not qualify as a CUSMA Trader if the company was seeking to establish new trade deals, rather the company that employs the business person must already be doing business in Canada.

-In order for a NAFTA Trader to be considered a supervisor or executive, their primary tasks must be to direct, control, and guide employees.
-Several factors are taken into consideration when determining whether a Trader falls under this label, such as their title, their place within the company’s hierarchy, their job duties, etc. Generally, NAFTA Traders do not generally partake in the company’s hands-on activities.
+In order for a CUSMA Trader to be considered a supervisor or executive, their primary tasks must be to direct, control, and guide employees.
+Several factors are taken into consideration when determining whether a business person holds a supervisory or executive position, including title, position in the company’s hierarchy, job duties, etc. Typically, a CUSMA Trader does not partake in the company’s hands-on activities.

 Please complete this short form to submit your work permit query directly to our specialists.
 We will respond with an evaluation of your needs.